 - Make certain you understand the bidding process:

-If you decide to bid on an upgrade, it’s critical to read over all the terms of the program before you give it a try.
+If you decide to bid on an upgrade, whether it be an airline or cruise cabin upgrade, it’s critical to read over all the terms of the program before you give it a try.
 These programs can be tricky — especially for passengers who aren’t computer-savvy.
 If you’re not sure of how to use the program, it’s probably best to give it a pass.